samrushing/faa/README.md

 [data structure collection](https://github.com/BartoszMilewski/Okasaki).

-Using his ``RBTree`` as a take-off point, I have made this hybrid of my functional AA tree.
+Using his ``RBTree`` as a take-off point, I have made this hybrid of my functional AA tree and Milweski's RBTree.
 It's a work in progress, but I think it may actually be functional.